 My name is Ruben Schade, and I’m mostly harmless.
 I live to tinker with vintage computer hardware, write, drink interesting coffee in nice cafes in the mid-morning, and flesh out about pages not unlike this one.
 My beautiful girlfriend Clara and I spend far too much time drinking bubble tea and travelling.

 Rubi the mascot

 Rubi is the site’s mascot, drawn by Clara Tse.
 Her mismatching, Miku-esque boots elude to my predilection for not wearing matching socks.
 Mobile users can view her here.

-Funny story, I was chided for wearing orange and red socks during a high school work experience day, with the implication that I wasn’t taking the assignment seriously.
-The day I’m looked over for hiring because of my socks is the day I miss a bullet.
+(Funny story, I was chided for wearing orange and red socks during a high school work experience day, with the implication that I wasn’t taking the assignment seriously.
+The day I’m looked over on account of my socks is when I miss a bullet).

 We agreed that Rubi was born in Sapporo on her birthday.
 Her favourite foods are shiroi koibito biscuits and curry udon, washed down with green tea lattes.
 These are burned off by frequent trips to the pool and nature hiking in the Hokkaido wilderness.
-She enjoys listening to jazz music, reading, cosplaying, and watches romantic comedy anime that may or may not have robots.
+She enjoys listening to jazz music, reading, cosplaying, and watches slice-of-life anime that may or may not have robots.
 Her dream is to start a line of tactical cargo skirts that can actually fit modern phones and battery chargers.